dwiel/talon_community/README.md

 # talon_community
-a single source of application-specific scripts
+A single source of application-specific scripts

-Put a fork of this in a directory inside of your `user` directory, such as `community`.
+Clone a fork of this repository in a directory inside of your `user` directory, such as `community`.

 ## General Guidelines